 A Southwestern take on tabouleh with roasted tempeh that complements the other ingredients in this attractive, nutritious, and delicious vegan side dish, leaving you satisfied with a proper portion.

 How We Cook

 Our kitchen philosophy is simple.
-We cook everything from scratch using fresh, authentic ingredients.
+We cook from scratch using fresh, authentic ingredients.
 We start with food in its simplest, most natural form.
 We have no corporate recipes.
 Our freezers are small, and our deliveries of fresh, seasonal produce and whole foods are big.

 We care about our guests.
 By its nature, the act of feeding people is an intimate one — or at least it should be.
 We care about what you like, and we also care about your health.
 We know which cooking techniques preserve flavor and nutrition to produce healthy, delicious dishes.
 Our global cuisine is crafted through hands-on trainings by chefs who grew up eating a particular cuisine.
 The flavors are vibrant, and they are authentic.